-Which are the Top 5 Best Health Insurance Plans in India 2019?
-How to shortlist and what the cares you have to take care before buying the plans?
+Which are the Top 5 Best Health Insurance Plans in India 2020?
+How to shortlist and what the cares you have to take care of before buying the plans?
 Let us do the review and comparison.

-Along with Life Insurance (Term Life Insurance), Health Insurance is also a must product one must have.
-While in case of Life Insurance, you have to buy it only if you have financial dependents. , However, this is not the case with health insurance.
+Along with Life Insurance (Term Life Insurance), Health Insurance is also a must product one must-have.
+While in the case of Life Insurance, you have to buy it only if you have financial dependents. , However, this is not the case with health insurance.
 All of us have to buy as we don’t know when we get hospitalized due to illness.

 An exception to this is, if you created enough corpus for your hospitalization need, then you may not need to buy health insurance.
 But many of us simply ignore the hospitalization cost in our life.
 Even salaried not worry about buying separate health insurance (even though company providing).

-Before jumping into shortlist your Top 5 Best Health Insurance Plans in India 2019, you must understand what are the points you have to consider.
+Before jumping into shortlisting your Top 5 Best Health Insurance Plans in India 2019, you must understand what are the points you have to consider.

 # Sum Insured: When you look at the rate of inflation of hospitalization, you find that it is nearly around 8% to 10%.
 Hence, always try to go for a sufficient sum insured health insurance base plan.
 Consider the members you are including in the policy.
 Based on that you have to take a call on the sum insured you are opting.

 # Daycare Treatment: Choose the product which offers the highest daycare treatment coverage.
 A few years back, to treat a few diseases, we need to get hospitalized for 2-3 days.
 However, due to advancements in medical technology, nowadays many treatments are converted into daycare treatments.
 Hence, it is important to understand how many daycare treatments the health insurance product covers.

 # Room Rent Capping:-Nowadays many health insurance companies offering NO ROOM RENT CAPPING.
 You have to choose a product where there is no such capping.